Nicolás Córdova

 Nicolas Andrés Córdova San Cristóbal ([nikoˈlas ˈkoɾðoβa], born 9 February 1979) is a Chilean football manager and former footballer.
-He is the manager of Al-Rayyan.
+He is the current head coach of the Chile national team.

 Playing career

 Córdova began his career in Colo-Colo of Chile in the top flight.
 He played from 1997 until 2001 playing 54 matches and scoring three goals.

 In the 2004–05 season, he played Livorno.
 In September 2008, he was signed for Grosseto.